rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 This approach is for example followed by the [Comunica query engine](cite:cites comunica).

 ### Session Hijacking
-{:#threat-session-hijacking}
+{:#vulnerability-session-hijacking}

-In this threat, we assume the pressence of some form of authentication, –such as [WebID-OIDC](cite:cites spec:webidoidc)– that leads to an active authenticated session.
+In this vulnerability, we assume the pressence of some form of authentication, –such as [WebID-OIDC](cite:cites spec:webidoidc)– that leads to an active authenticated session.
-This threat is similar to that of Web browsers, where the session token can be compromised through theft or session token prediction.
+This vulnerability is similar to that of Web browsers, where the session token can be compromised through theft or session token prediction.
 Such a treat could lead to [cross-domain request forgery (CSRF)](cite:cites csrf) attacks, where an **attacker forces the user to perform an action while authenticated** without the user's consent.